 — The maximum 26-tone RU located within the channel width in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OMI Control field sent by the corresponding HE beamformee (see 27.8 (Operating mode indication))

-An HE beamformer that transmits an HE NDP Announcement frame that has only one STA Info field shall set the Nc subfield to 0 and the Feedback Type And Ng subfield to 0.
-The HE beamformee that is the intended receiver of an HE NDP Announcement frame that has only one STA Info field shall ignore the values of the Nc subfield, Ng subfield (B26 of the STA Info subfield) and Codebook Size subfield.
+An HE beamformer that transmits an individually addressed HE NDP Announcement frame shall set the Nc subfield (unless CQI feedback is requested), the Feedback Type And Ng subfield and the Codebook Size subfield to 0.
+An HE beamformee that is the intended receiver of an individually addressed HE NDP Announcement frame shall ignore the values of the Nc subfield (unless CQI feedback is requested), Ng subfield (B26 of the STA Info subfield) and Codebook Size subfield.
+An HE beamformee that is identified by a STA Info field that requests CQI feedback shall ignore the value of the Codebook Size subfield.

 An example of the HE non-TB sounding protocol with a single HE beamformee is shown in Figure 27-6 (An example of the sounding protocol with a single HE beamformee).

-An HE beamformee that receives an HE NDP Announcement frame from an HE beamformer with which it is associated and that contains the HE beamformee's MAC address in the RA field and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall transmit its HE compressed beamforming and CQI report a SIFS after the HE NDP.
+An HE beamformee that receives an HE NDP Announcement frame that contains the HE beamformee's MAC address in the RA field and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall transmit its HE compressed beamforming and CQI report a SIFS after the HE NDP.
 The TXVECTOR parameter CH_BANDWIDTH for the PPDU containing the HE compressed beamforming and CQI report shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the HE NDP.

 An example of HE TB sounding protocol with more than one HE beamformee is shown in Figure 27-7 (An example of the sounding protocol with more than one HE beamformee).

-A non-AP HE beamformee that receives a broadcast HE NDP Announcement frame from the HE beamformer with which it is associated and that contains the HE beamformee's 11 LSBs of the AID in any of the STA Info fields and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall compute the HE compressed beamforming and CQI report using the feedback type, Ng and codebook size indicated in the received HE NDP Announcement frame.
+A non-AP HE beamformee that receives a broadcast HE NDP Announcement frame from the HE beamformer with which it is associated and that contains the HE beamformee's 11 LSBs of the AID in any of the STA Info fields and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall compute the HE compressed beamforming and CQI report using the feedback type, Ng (except for CQI feedback) and codebook size (except for CQI feedback) indicated in the received HE NDP Announcement frame.
 The HE beamformee shall transmit the HE TB PPDU its HE compressed beamforming and CQI report in response to a BRP Trigger frame that contains the 11 LSBs of the AID of the HE beamformee in any of the User Info fields following the rules defined in 27.5.3.3 (STA behavior for UL MU operation).
 If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a non-transmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming and CQI report sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.

 NOTE—A non-AP HE beamformee that transmits an OM Control subfield with UL MU Disable field set to 1 does not respond to BRP Trigger frames (see 27.8 (Operating mode indication)).